hermantran/taxgraphs/README.md

 npm install -g grunt-cli
 npm install
 ```
-To set up background tasks and view locally for development, run `grunt`, and then browse to `localhost:1337`.
+To set up background tasks and view locally for development, run `grunt` and then browse to `localhost:1337`.

 To prepare the app for distribution, run `grunt dist`.